Free Trial Conversions Without Payment Friction

 } catch (err) {

-throw new Error(`Webhook signature verification failed: ${err.message}`);
+throw new Error(`Webhook signature verification failed: ${(err as Error).message}`);

 }

-const eventId = event.data.object.id;
+const eventId = event.id;

 const cacheKey = `conv:processed:${eventId}`;

-const isProcessed = await redis.set(cacheKey, '1', 'EX', 86400, 'NX');
+const isNew = await redis.set(cacheKey, '1', 'EX', 86400, 'NX');

-if (!isProcessed) {
+if (!isNew) {

 return { status: 'duplicate_ignored', eventId };